spray/spray/docs/documentation/spray-caching/index.rst

 =============

 *spray-caching* provides a lightweight and fast in-memory caching functionality based on Akka Futures and concurrentlinkedhashmap_.
+The primary use-case is the "wrapping" of an expensive operation with a caching layer that, based on a certain key of type ``K``, runs the wrapped operation only once and returns the the cached value for all future accesses for the same key (as long as the respective entry has not expired).

-The key idea is to not store the actual values of type ``T`` themselves in the cache but rather corresponding Akka Futures, i.e. instances of type ``Future[T]``.
+The central idea of a *spray-cachine* cache is to not store the actual values of type ``T`` themselves in the cache but rather corresponding Akka Futures, i.e. instances of type ``Future[T]``.
 This approach has the advantage of nicely taking care of the thundering herds problem where many requests to a particular cache key (e.g. a resource URI) arrive before the first one could be completed.
 Normally (without special guarding techniques, like so-called "cowboy" entries) this can cause many requests to compete for system resources while trying to compute the same result thereby greatly reducing overall system performance.
 When you use a *spray-caching* cache the very first request that arrives for a certain cache key causes a future to be put into the cache which all later requests then "hook into".
 As soon as the first request completes all other ones complete as well.
 This minimizes processing time and server load for all requests.

 Dependencies